mindey/ident/docs/utils.md

 ## Final verification.

+`pip install ident`

-Once you have accumulated all the signatures, and want to do final verification of the signing integrity, answer "Y" to the question at the end:
+Once you have accumulated all the signatures, and want to do final verification of the signing integrity, answer `"Y"` to the question at the end:

 `Rename folder to the hash value for final verification? [y/N] Y`

 Then, the folder or file signed will be renamed, and you can run the `verify` command from the Python3 `pip install ident` package, like so:

-`verify -d <folder-or-file> -s <signature-file>.sig
+`verify -d <folder-or-file> -s <signature-file>.sig`

 ### For example: